jhallen/joes-sandbox/vivado/README.md

 ![image](images/block5.png)

 That's it.
-Now you have the files necessary for checking into source control so you can run the write_project_tcl.
+Now you have the files necessary for checking into source control so you can use the write_project_tcl command.